bifrost-finance/bifrost/docs/README.md

 ### Bifrost to EOS

-Before testing, you have to setup some nessary steps.
+Before testing, you have to setup some necessary steps.

 - Multisignature Configuration